Novak Djokovic no longer with longtime coach Marian Vajda

 Novak Djokovic and coach Marian Vajda are no longer working together, splitting up after 15 years and 20 Grand Slam titles.

-A statement that went up on Djokovic’s website on Tuesday said that the two men “agreed to end their partnership” after last year’s season-ending ATP Finals.
+A statement that went up on Djokovic’s website said that the two men “agreed to end their partnership” after last year’s season-ending ATP Finals.

 “Marian has been by my side during the most important and memorable moments in my career,” Djokovic said in the posting.
 “Together we have achieved some incredible things and I am very grateful for his friendship and dedication over the last 15 years.
 While he might be leaving the professional team he will always be family and I can’t thank him enough for all he has done.”